A Long Journey

 Marcus looked across to Heas, his eye being caught by Jester staring at his muscles.

 “I have this, don’t worry.
 It has only been a few hours.
 Plenty of power left.”

-Mesca noticed the exchanged eye lines, he nudged Heas and gestured to Jester.
-Piecing two and two together he let out a sigh, wiping the sweat off his forehead he walked across to Marcus.
+Mesca noticed the exchanged eye lines; he nudged Heas and gestured to Jester.
+Piecing two and two together, he let out a sigh, wiping the sweat off his forehead; he walked across to Marcus.
 With little effort, he yanked the hammer from Marcus’s weakened grasp.
-The weight of the hammer sinking into Heas’s grip.
+The weight of the hammer sank into Heas’s grip.

 “You carried a pretty heavy weight for the last how many hours.
-You did good champ, I know I will be passing this on before then.
-Take a drink you beast.”
+You did well, champ; I know I will be passing this on before then.
+Take a drink, you beast.”

 Marcus took Heas’s place under the shade, his arms relieved to be done carrying his hammer.

-“God those guys up there look so damn relaxed, look at them just sitting their heads into their knees.
-Some of them look like their sleeping.”
+“God, those guys up there look so damn relaxed; look at them just sitting their heads on their knees.
+Some of them look like they’re sleeping.”

 “Yea, but the genius made us walk.”
 Jester said as she kicked out her feet for emphasis.

 Marcus rubbed at his arms.
 “Yea, but this is when he tells us the reason why.”

 “So first of all, we need the commander to think we are strong.
 I’ve heard about him; he does not respect any of the recruits.
 Secondly, those carts make a lot of noise, and there are some big things in this desert that don’t like noise.
 Things I would like to avoid.”